nordwx/url-shortener/README.md

 # url-shortener
-URL shortener website.

-Paste and shorten your URLs.
+Paste and short your URLs.